daniel-ilett/blog/_drafts/2019-12-14-tut4-2-portal-rendering.md

 }
 ~~~

 Remember that the `portalCamera` is inactive, so it will only render to its `targetTexture` when instructed to.
 In `Awake`, we need to set the `targetTexture` of the camera to something, so we create a render texture the same size of the screen, with a **24-bit depth buffer** (it's worth noting the depth and stencil buffers are the same buffer, but bit-depths of 16 or below store depth only, no stencil), and then assign that to the camera.
-The texture is stored in the `tempTexture` member variable.
+The texture is stored in the `tempTexture` member variable because we'll need to access it elsewhere.

 The `Start` method assigns a stencil ID to each of the two portals.
-Theer's no need to go into lots of detail with the `Portal` script, found in *Scripts/Portal.cs*, but let's look at the `SetMaskID` method.
+There's no need to go into much detail with the `Portal` script, found in *Scripts/Portal.cs*, but let's look at its `SetMaskID` method.

 ~~~csharp
 public void SetMaskID(int id)